Commercial Trucking Accident Attorney In Catonsville, Maryland

 There are a few alternative considerations if the trucking accident has resulted in the loss of life.
 When a person dies as a result of a commercial trucking accident, the deceased person’s family could be eligible to file a wrongful death suit.
 Unlike a personal injury claim that generally provides compensation for medical bills and time lost from work, a wrongful death claim can provide compensation for beneficiaries that includes:

-Loss of marital care, parental care, or filial care
+- Loss of marital, parental or filial care